I. Application and Scope

 2. For purposes of calculating the hours worked each week, lunch/meal breaks shall not be counted as "time worked" but miscellaneous breaks shall be counted.

 B. It is recognized that, due to the nature of some work, certain jobs do not lend themselves to a 37.5-hour workweek schedule.
-In these instances, as determined by the president or director, exceptions to the above paragraph are permissible.
+In these instances, as determined by the president, exceptions to the above paragraph are permissible.
 Initially, the Chancellor should be notified in writing as to the particular job groups in question, the nature of the work that necessitates the exception, a description of the exception, and the approximate number of affected employees.

 C. The official work day will be 7.5 hours; and therefore, all attendance records, time sheets, leave records, payroll documents and other recordkeeping instruments shall be kept only in hours and tenths of hours reflecting the actual hours worked each day and week.
 In most cases, these should indicate 7.5 hours per day and 37.5 hours per week.
 Other documents, such as employee recruiting materials, orientation sessions, and comparative salary studies, should reflect this workweek.